-In Slovenia, training of librarians took place in libraries at different levels, contact was made with the Ministry of Finance, the Consumers Association of Slovenia, the Ministry of Labour, Family and Social Affairs, the Association of Banks of Slovenia, the Bank of Slovenia, the Insurance Association of Slovenia, individual experts.
+In Slovenia, training of librarians took place in libraries at different levels, contact was made with the Ministry of Finance, Education, the Consumer Protection Association and the business community.
 Thus, the project is well-known and has received very good reviews, among others because of the neutrality of the content of the financial education courses in relation to the services of specific service providers.
 Training in adult learning and financial education has been included in the permanent training offer of the NUK Library for Slovenian librarians since January 2022.